IUDataStructuresCourse/course-web-page-fall-2022/index.md

 3) use the IU mobile App (m.iu.edu).
 Reports can be made anonymously.

-**Dean on Call.**

-The Dean of Students office provides support for students dealing with serious or emergency situations after 5 p.m. in which an immediate response is needed and which cannot wait until the next business day.
-Faculty or staff who are concerned about a student’s welfare should feel free to call the Dean on Call at (812) 856-7774.
-This number is not to be given to students or families but is for internal campus use only.
-If someone is in immediate danger or experiencing an emergency, call 911.

 **Boost.**

 Indiana University has developed an award-winning smartphone app to